-- Petition for a distant relatives and in-laws to be granted asylum
+- Petition for distant relatives and in-laws to be granted asylum

-After 5 or more years of good legal standing, the green card holder can apply for U.S. citizenship (naturalization).
-Other ways of becoming and United States citizen include:
+After five or more years of good legal standing, the Green Card Holder can apply for U.S. citizenship (naturalization).
+Other ways of becoming a United States citizen include:

 - Being born in the United States

 - Being born overseas to a United States Citizen parent